Oblique scattering from non-Hermitian optical waveguides: Acknowledgments

 \section{Acknowledgments}

-This research has received funding from the European Research Council (ERC) under the European UnionÕs Horizon 2020 Research and Innovation Programme, grant agreement no. 101045494 (EXCEPTIONAL), and the Israel Science Foundation, Israel Academy of Sciences and Humanities (Grant no.$\ $2061/20).
+We thank anonymous reviewers for constructive feedback that helped us improve this paper.
+This research has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Programme, grant agreement no. 101045494 (EXCEPTIONAL), and the Israel Science Foundation, Israel Academy of Sciences and Humanities (Grant no.$\ $2061/20).

 \global\long \theequation{A.\arabic{equation}}